sreevamsi22/flutter-password-generator/README.md

-# 🔐 Flutter Password Generator
+# 🔐  Password Generator using Flutter

 A simple and secure **Flutter password generator app** that allows users to generate strong passwords based on customizable rules such as length, character types, and special characters.